Honicknowle Defence Regiment

 The Honicknowle Defence Regiment (HDR) was a mid-2000s criminal gang from Honicknowle, Plymouth.
 At one point they were dubbed one of the most feared gangs in the United Kingdom.

 History and founding

 The HDR is thought to have first appeared in 2003.
 By 2004 the group had already committed hundreds of acts of vandalism around Honicknowle, as well as serious assault, robbery and sexual offences.

 They met on a bridge to fight with a copycat group named The Whitleigh Mental Mafia.

 Disbanding

 Between 2008 and 2009 many senior members of the group were charged after an effort by the police to disband the organization, which was reported to be becoming a more sophisticated crime syndicate.
 The leader, Nathan Danvers, was given a prison sentence in 2008 and others received non-custodial sentences, although many were later incarcerated for separate crimes.
 The last reported crime attributed to the HDR was in 2011.

-There were rumours in the years following their disbanding, that it was due to the rise of the notorious CCM gang, but the leader has not been seen for years to be able to comment.